cannatag/ldap3/README.txt

     cnAttrDef = person['commonName']  # same as above
     cnAttrDef = person.CommonName  # same as above

 This eases the use at interactive prompt where you don't have to remember the case of the attribute name.
-Aautocompletion feature is enabled, so you can get a list of all defined attributes as property just pressing TAB.
+Autocompletion feature is enabled, so you can get a list of all defined attributes as property just pressing TAB.

 Each class has a useful representation that summarize the istance status.
 You can access it directly at command prompt, or in a program with the str() function.